By Jihane Chraibi, Esq.

 I am thankful for the doors that are open to me as a result of passing the New York Bar Exam, and I am grateful that BARBRI had a hand in my success.
-I chose to go with the BARBRI Extended U.S. Bar Prep course for my bar studies because I heard over and over again about the course and its classroom lecture and online options.
+I chose to go with the BARBRI Extended U.S. Bar Prep course for my bar studies because I heard over and over again about the course.

 What became invaluable to me as I undertook my home studies was the unique one-on-one support I received from my BARBRI mentor, who I deemed my “personal coach”.
 This person actually knew where I was in the study process at all times and was able to offer tailored help based on what I was studying.